sv1jsb/django-angular/README.md

 Gulp task for javascript files concatenation and minification.

 ### mongo_sessions
 mongo_sessions is providing the mongodb engine for storing sessions.
-Copied form mongoengine 0.9 and adapted
+Copied form mongoengine 0.9 and adapted.
+Set SESSION_ENGINE to use it.

+    SESSION_ENGINE = 'mongo_sessions.engine'

 ### mongo_auth
 mongo_auth is providing an abstract User class and MongoDB persistence.
 The commands createsuperuser and changepassword are implemented.
-You need to subclass the AbstractUser class, add customizations and login/logout views.
+You need to subclass the AbstractUser class, and add any customizations you prefer.
+Set AUTHENTICATION_BACKENDS to use it.

+    AUTHENTICATION_BACKENDS = ('mongo_auth.backend.CustomBackend', )

+Also set AUTH_USER_MODEL and AUTH_USER_MODEL_SERIALIZER to your app's User model and User serializer e.g.

+    AUTH_USER_MODEL = 'authentication.User'
+    AUTH_USER_MODEL_SERIALIZER = 'authentication.UserSerializer'

+mongo_auth is completely independent from the models of django.contrib.auth.

+Set DRF's setting UNAUTHENTICATED_USER to:

+    'UNAUTHENTICATED_USER': 'mongo_auth.models.AnonymousUser'

+to eliminate any depreciation warnings deriving  from DRF trying to load django.contrib.auth.models.AnonymousUser

+Two views are provided for logging in and out users through the REST.
+Subclass and customize them as needed.

 ### gulpstatic
 The gulpstatic app holds a management command for building static files with gulp first